 We are looking for graduate students who are interested in studying basic neural and molecular mechanisms underlying sleep and aging.
 If you wish to join the lab or do a research rotation, please contact Dr. van der Linden at email@example.com with a brief statement of your research interests.

 We are accepting enthusiastic undergraduate researchers.
-If you are interested in doing an independent research study in the lab over the course of multiple semesters (minimum 15 hours per week), please contact Dr. van der Linden at firstname.lastname@example.org with a brief statement of your research interests, any past research experience and future career goals.
+If you are interested in doing an independent research study in the lab over the course of multiple semesters (~15 hours per week), please contact Dr. van der Linden at firstname.lastname@example.org with a brief statement of your research interests, any past research experience and future career goals.

 Preferably, students would join the lab as volunteers and students who demonstrate sincere interest will be invited to continue participating in research projects, potentially culminating in an independent thesis project.
 Research can be conducted for credit during the fall and spring semesters.